DeFi Stack: Getting a Grip on the DeFi Ecosystem

 A sturdy DeFi stack

 The DeFi stack makes up the entirety of the DeFi ecosystem, and all dApps, currencies, and smart contracts exist within a layer, or layers, of the stack.
 For a DLT to be secure, every element of its DeFi stack must also be safe.
 Hedera is a proof-of-stake public network used to create dApps through Solidity-based smart contracts and Hedera's consensus and token services.
-The network uses a hashgraph distributed consensus algorithm invented by Dr. Leemon Baird, the co-founder of Swirlds Inc. and Hedera.
+The network uses a hashgraph distributed consensus algorithm invented by Dr. Leemon Baird, the Co-founder of Swirlds, Hedera, and Hashgraph.

 The Hashgraph consensus mechanism results in transaction finality that is faster and more secure than DLTs that use proof of work.
 Additionally, the Hedera network requires only a fraction of the energy used by proof-of-work DLTs.